 There are legitimate barriers to why some older adults no longer exercise or lose their motivation.
-At Aegis Living, we want to offer some solutions to overcoming these barriers, so your loved one can lead a healthy life and stay active.
+At Aegis Living, we want to offer some solutions to overcoming these barriers, and encourage physical activity for the elderly.

 Before your loved one starts with an exercise program or increases their activity, it is best to consult with their health care provider, particularly when there are illnesses or disabilities to consider.